 Reservations are appreciated, but walk-ins are also welcome!

-- Open Friday through Sunday in April, May, June, September 1-28 and midweek by reservation
+- Open Friday through Sunday in May, June, September 1-28 and midweek by reservations.

 - 50 Targets for $20 / 100 Targets for $30

 - First squad out 9:00 am and last squad 3:00 pm.